 Södermalm, an island in the middle of Stockholm, is a fun way to spend a day.
 Tantolunden is a good park for relaxing with a picnic, swimming, or playing frisbee golf in the summer.
 Nearby, the blocks south of the street Folkungagatan, referred to as "SoFo," are full of unique music, clothing, and other shops, as well as restaurants and cafés.

 Fotografiska, one of the world’s largest contemporary photography hubs, has a souvenir shop and a restaurant.
-Södra Teatern, the 19th-century theater with live music and theater performances is another must; the venue offers great city views.
+Södra Teatern, the 19th-century theater with live music and theater performances, is another must; the venue also offers great city views.

-When you are traveling in Stockholm, take advantage of the abundance of cafés and get into this country's lovely tradition of fika, the state of mind which entails slowing down and socializing with loved ones, friends, or colleagues over a cup of coffee and a treat from kanelbullar (cinnamon buns) to äppelkaka (a slice of apple cake) and beyond.
+When you are traveling in Stockholm, take advantage of the abundance of cafés and get into this country's lovely tradition of fika, the state of mind which entails slowing down and socializing with loved ones, friends, or colleagues over a cup of coffee and a treat such as kanelbullar (cinnamon buns) or äppelkaka (a slice of apple cake).
 Some people enjoy a smörgås, an open sandwich, with their coffee.
 The most important part is that your fika entails interacting with others and relaxing.

 Stroll Around Stortorget

 Many tourists enjoy Stortorget, a historic public square in Gamla Stan, Stockholm's old town, where they can go to local cafés or shops, or see a lively Christmas market with food and crafts.
-Stortorget is surrounded by colorful 17th and 18th century buildings; one of interest is Börshuset, the former stock exchange building, which now houses the Nobel Prize Museum.
+Stortorget is surrounded by colorful 17th- and 18th-century buildings; one of interest is Börshuset, the former stock exchange building that now houses the Nobel Prize Museum.

 The square has had some darker moments in history: It was the scene of the Stockholm Bloodbath, a series of nearly 100 executions in the year 1520.

 Stockholm has several markets held on the weekends—a nice opportunity to pick up some fresh produce and crafts and do some people watching.
 In Södermalm, a farmers market is held every Saturday from August through October; look for organic and locally-produced vegetables and fruit, and more.
-From May to October on certain weekends, there's a large outdoor flea market where locals sell used items from antiques to household items and clothes.
+From May to October on certain weekends, there's a large outdoor flea market where locals sell used items such as antiques, household items, and clothes.

 If you are using public transportation in Stockholm or are just an art lover, don't miss the subway system, dubbed the world's longest art exhibit at 68 miles (110 kilometers) long.
 Stockholm's 100 subway stations have been adorned with paintings, installations, sculptures, mosaics, and additional creative works by over 150 artists.
-A few to view: The Solna Centrum station features bright green forest and red sunset landscapes, while the Tensta station has a colorful display of animal sculptures and leaves.
+Check out the Solna Centrum station, which features bright green forest and red sunset landscapes, and the Tensta station, which has a colorful display of animal sculptures and leaves.